-The indication under review is the detection, using artificial intelligence (AI) software, of large vessel occlusion (LVO) (i.e., ischemic stroke) and intracranial hemorrhage (ICH) (i.e., hemorrhagic stroke) for people of any age with a suspected acute stroke.
+The indication under review is the detection, using artificial intelligence (AI) software, of large vessel occlusion (LVO; i.e., ischemic stroke) and intracranial hemorrhage (ICH; i.e., hemorrhagic stroke) for people of any age with a suspected acute stroke.

-What Is RapidAl?
+What is RapidAI?

-RapidAl is an Al-enabled software platform that facilitates the viewing, processing, and analysis of CT imaging to aid clinicians in assessing patients, including those with suspected stroke.
-It builds on the original RAPID software, initially developed to automate and expedite the postprocessing of CT perfusion imaging.
-Currently, the platform also incorporates modules that perform Al-driven detection of LVO and ICH, which were the functionalities evaluated in this review.
-RapidAl is intended to complement, rather than replace, clinician interpretation of CT imaging and is to be used as a supportive tool rather than a standalone diagnostic intervention.
+RapidAl is an Al-enabled software platform that facilitates the viewing, processing, and analysis of CT images to aid clinicians in assessing patients, including those with suspected stroke.
+It builds upon the original RAPID software, initially developed to automate and expedite the post-processing of CT perfusion imaging.
+The platform currently also incorporates modules that perform Al-driven LVO and ICH detection, which were evaluated in the current review.
+RapidAl is intended to complement, rather than replace, clinician interpretation of CT images and is to be used as a supportive tool rather than a standalone diagnostic intervention.

-How Did Canada's Drug Agency Evaluate This Technology?
+How did Canada's Drug Agency (CDA-AMC) evaluate this technology?

-To examine the value of implementing RapidAl for detecting LVO and ICH, Canada's Drug Agency (CDA-AMC) conducted an evidence review on RapidAl that identified, synthesized, and critically appraised literature evaluating RapidAl's effectiveness, accuracy, and cost-effectiveness.
+To examine the value of implementing RapidAl for detecting LVO and ICH, CDA-AMC conducted an evidence review on RapidAl that identified, synthesized, and critically appraised literature evaluating RapidAl's effectiveness, accuracy, and cost-effectiveness.
 CDA-AMC highlighted and reflected on the ethical and equity implications of using RapidAl for stroke detection, engaged a patient contributor, sought feedback from knowledge users, and consulted an expert panel.
-While RapidAl has numerous features and functionalities, what is relevant for this report are the modules that perform Al-driven detection of LVO and ICH to inform stroke diagnosis.
-No additional features or functionalities, such as the postprocessing of CT perfusion imaging, were assessed.

-What Else Did CDA-AMC Do?
+What else did CDA-AMC Do?

-CDA-AMC applied Digital Technology Assessment Criteria (DTAC), a checklist currently used in the UK, to the health care context in Canada to determine whether we have equivalent or similar measures, strategies, and policies to implement digital health technologies safely.
+CDA-AMC applied Digital Technology Assessment Criteria (DTAC), a checklist currently used in the UK, to the health care context in Canada by determining whether we have equivalent or similar measures, strategies, and policies to implement digital health technologies safely.
 CDA-AMC also conducted a literature review to identify implementation guidance specific to AI-enabled medical device use and relevant to Canada to supplement DTAC.
-For this work, CDA-AMC integrated ethics and equity considerations, leveraged patient engagement activities conducted in the concurrent RapidAl review, sought feedback from knowledge users, and consulted an expert panel.
+For this work, CDA-AMC integrated ethics and equity considerations, leveraged patient engagement activities conducted in the concurrent RapidAI review, sought feedback from knowledge users, and consulted an expert panel.